Tim Cook: Early career

 In 1998, Steve Jobs asked Cook to join Apple.
 In a commencement speech at Auburn University, Cook said he decided to join Apple after meeting Jobs:

 His first position was senior vice president for worldwide operations.
 Cook closed factories and warehouses, and replaced them with contract manufacturers; this resulted in a reduction of the company's inventory from months to days.
 Predicting its importance, his group had invested in long-term deals such as advance investment in flash memory since 2005.
 This guaranteed a stable supply of what became the iPod Nano, then iPhone and iPad.
 Competitors at Hewlett-Packard described their cancelled HP TouchPad tablet computer and later said that it was made from "cast-off, reject iPad parts".
 Cook's actions were recognized for keeping costs under control, and combined with the rest of the company, generated huge profits.

-In January 2007, Cook was promoted to lead operations and served as chief executive in 2009, while Jobs was away on a leave of absence for health-related issues.
+In January 2007, Cook was promoted to lead operations and was chief executive in 2009, while Jobs, in failing health, was away on a leave of absence.
 In January 2011, Apple's board of directors approved a third medical leave of absence requested by Jobs.
 During that time, Cook was responsible for most of Apple's day-to-day operations, while Jobs made most major decisions.